Amazon Singapore Brings Holiday Joy To The City With Amazon.Sg Holiday Market From 20 November

 The issuer is solely responsible for the content of this announcement.

-About Amazon Amazon is guided by four principles: customer obsession rather than competitor focus, passion for invention, commitment to operational excellence, and long-term thinking.
+Amazon is guided by four principles: customer obsession rather than competitor focus, passion for invention, commitment to operational excellence, and long-term thinking.
 Customer reviews, personalized recommendations, Prime, Fulfillment by Amazon, AWS, and Kindle are some of the products and services pioneered by Amazon.
-For more information, visit .
+For more information, visit